How to Recreate Reddit with Dgraph and Vue.js

 Adding Link Views

 Now that our front page post list is complete the next milestone is to allow us to view the content of a given post.
 Although it may be a bit confusing at first, Reddit’s site terminology refers to the actual content of a given submission as a link.
-This makes sense when a submission is a outside URL to another resource, but the same term is also used to describe self
+This makes sense when a submission is a outside URL to another resource, but the same term is also used to describe self submissions that remain within Reddit.

-Therefore, while the front page post list view already handles outside content links for us, we need a component and router rule to handle the inner comment thread of a given link, which is in the form of /r/:subreddit/comments/:link/:slug
+Therefore, while the front page post list view already handles outside content links for us, we need a component and router rule to handle the inner comment thread of a given link, which is in the form of /r/:subreddit/comments/:link/:slug.

 Creating Custom Routes

-and can be configured quite easily.
-We already have the default route of /
+Routing is provided by vue-router and can be configured quite easily.
+We already have the default route of / that renders the Home component, so we need to add another route to handle the /r/:subreddit/comments/:link/:slug route.

 - Open the

-file.
+src/router.tsfile.
 Add a new entry into the

-.import Link from '@/components/Link.vue';/ // .. export default new Router({ mode: 'history', base: process.env.BASE_URL, routes: [ { path: '/', name: 'home', component: Home }, { path: '/r/:subreddit/comments/:link/*', name: 'link', component: Link } ] });
+routesproperty with apathof'/r/:subreddit/comments/:link/*'.import Link from '@/components/Link.vue';/ // .. export default new Router({ mode: 'history', base: process.env.BASE_URL, routes: [ { path: '/', name: 'home', component: Home }, { path: '/r/:subreddit/comments/:link/*', name: 'link', component: Link } ] });Make sure to also import the

-component at the top.
+Linkcomponent at the top.
 This route will now match link-specific URLs.

 Adding Comments to the State